samy-bouchentouf/LKB/README.md

 Names
 ```

-The PNG representation is used for visualization.
+The PNG representation is used for visualization and preview.

 Only PNG files are exposed through the diagram library.